CaseyK9/hexfs/README.md

 ### Some key notes

-- OK so basically you need a lot of shit like MongoDB, Redis, GCS IAM service account key, NGINX setup, firewall configuration, etc.
 - hexFS cannot download files on your behalf from the Internet.
 This is deliberately a security decision.
 - hexFS will run completely fine if not containerized, but it's still *recommended*!
 You could use tmux or systemd to run it.
 Just throwing out ideas.
 - There are no fancy plugins or extensions, or frontend template for that matter.
 Make them yourself.

-### How to run
+### Run

+- Put your key in conf/ as "key.json"
-To get the GCS key in as well as the favicon, you'll need to use a bind mount.
-Also make sure to bind hexFS port (3030) to other ports on your system.
+- Put your config in conf/ as "config.yml" using "conf/example.yml" as a reference

+Make sure to bind hexFS port (3030) to other ports on your system.
 Here's an example of how you would run it, after building the image.

-`/where/you/store/everything/locally` should contain your key and favicon image if you have one.
-You can also move your .env here if you want.

-`sudo docker container run -d -p 127.0.0.1:3030:3030 -v /where/you/store/everything/locally:/mnt/hexfs --name hexfs --env-file .env hexfs`
+`sudo docker container run -d -p 127.0.0.1:3030:3030 --name hexfs hexfs`

 ### Support